Beyond optical chirality density: tensor-based description of electromagnetic chirality: Introduction

 \section{Introduction}

 Chirality is a manifestation of broken mirror symmetry and plays a central role in electromagnetic phenomena that distinguish left from right.
-In classical electrodynamics, such effects cannot be captured by energy or momentum alone but require additional conserved quantities.
-Simple symmetry considerations show that any field quantity governing chiral light–matter interaction must be a time-even pseudoscalar.
+In classical electrodynamics, such effects cannot be captured by energy or momentum alone and require additional field quantities with the appropriate transformation properties.
+Simple symmetry considerations show that any scalar field quantity governing isotropic chiral light--matter interaction must be a time-even pseudoscalar.

 Introduced by Tang and Cohen in 2010~\cite{Tang2010}, the optical chirality density is now widely employed as a scalar quantity characterizing the chiral properties of electromagnetic fields and their interaction with matter